frkmnt/TurnBasedClash/README.md

 ***Is is walled off by decaying ruins, with 3 entrances: A large one South, and two smaller ones East and West.***

 Throughout the game, Materials and Gold can be collected in order to upgrade the Hub.
-The Hub is composed of a 11x11 grid, where structures can be placed and built.
+The Hub is composed of a 7x7 grid, where structures can be placed and built.
-***Structures may be 4x4, so the 11x11 may have to be scaled.***
-Most structures are limited to 1, except Houses and Caches.
+Most structures are limited to 1, except Houses.
 Heroes living in the Hub can be placed in the grid.
 This is their position during Sieges.

 Occasionally, the Hub may be raided by outsiders, trying to pillage the valueable loot you are discovering.